etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/platform/docker-management.md

 `docker ps`

 This command lists all running Docker containers.
-You should see the containers related to your ERP system.
+You should see the containers related to Etendo

 `docker compose logs`

 This command shows the logs of all the services defined in your Docker Compose configuration, which can help in troubleshooting and verifying that the services are running correctly.

----

-How to extend
-On a module level, create a new folder called compose and add a <>.yml file with the configuration of the new service.

-Example:

-module/com.etendoerp.busybox/compose/com.etendoerp.busybox.yml

-services:
-  busybox:
-    image: busybox:latest
-    command: [ "/bin/busybox", "watch", "ls", "-l" ]